-It is understood that the development at the sporting facilities is to be undertaken prior to the proposed residential housing being built, and construction noise from the upgrade to the sporting facilities will therefore not adversely impact upon the proposed residential development at the site.
+It is understood that the development at the sporting facilities is to be constructed in tandem to the proposed residential housing being built, and construction noise from the upgrade to the sporting facilities should therefore not adversely impact upon the proposed residential development at the site.
 Should variation to this occur then a construction noise impact assessment should be undertaken in accordance with BS5228, as previously described within Section 2 of this report.